theguylex/theguylex/README.md

 - 👀 I’m interested in HTML, CSS, JavaScript and React.
 - 🌱 I’m currently learning JavaScript & ReactJs.
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
-- 💼 Job interests: Software Engineer, Frontend Engineer, or UI Engineer (Intern or Junior level).
+- 💼 Job interests: Software Engineer, Frontend Engineer (Intern or Junior level).
 - 📫 How to reach me: You can contact me by emailing mailtoalexekpendu001@gmail.com

 <!---